hindutva/hindutva.github.io/rivals/abe-disease/islam/muhammad.md

 > They attribute to him superhuman or fabulous gifts during his life on earth.
 For instance, a cloud or shadow always rested above his head; that his body cast no shadow; that flies never settled on it; that a long journey was shortened for him, and the road contracted; and that no one ever saw his excrement, which the earth opened and absorbed. - Pelsaert

 ## Wedding and bedding
+Muhammad's 7th wife was Zaynab his first cousin, his daughters Fatimah & Zainab also married first cousins.
-Zaynab bint Jahsh - First cousin, widowed → daughter in law → wife
+Zaynab bint Jahsh - First cousin, widowed → daughter in law → 7th wife

+> If Muhammad who is the role model for all of humanity forever did it, why is science questioning it?
+Do you think Allah is wrong?
+So goes the logic. -SP

+Akbar when he became an apostate also banned cousin marriage because "such marriages are destructive of mutual love" (source: Badayuni)

 ### Aisha and Fatima